Victorian Railways V class: History and description

 To get the locomotive moving, a hand-controlled high-pressure steam valve was provided, by means of which the driver could admit a proportion of high-pressure steam into the low-pressure cylinders.
 Although it was intended by its designers as a starting device only, the direct steam valve was consistently misused by drivers to help them over heavy grades, at the expense of operating efficiency and of their fireman.
 According to the Vauclian notes, the locomotives were to be driven on the reversing lever in such conditions, but that was clearly not a practice used by VR staff at the time.
 Due to the consequent high cost of maintenance, the entire class was rebuilt as simple expansion locomotives between 1912 and 1913.

 With a total wheelbase of only 48 ft 6 in the V class could be turned on the 50 ft turntables at many branch line termini.
 The total length over the buffers was 57 ft 7 in, giving the impression that they could only just fit onto the turntable.

 As the original boilers came to the end of their lives, new ones were built.
 However, they were fitted with a standard steam dome, and the safety valves and whistle were mounted over the firebox.
 The new dome covers were mild steel pressings and were identical with those of the A2 class.
 The new boilers were provided when each locomotive was converted to simple expansion operation, V513 and 515 being the last two to be converted.

 The V class continued to operate until their boilers were condemned.
 V513 was the first to be scrapped, in June 1924, and, ironically, the last to be cut up was the class leader V499 (later V200).
 Most of the V class lasted until the 1923 renumbering and were given the consecutive numbers 200-215.

 Even though the then VR Engineer-in-Chief, Thomas Higinbotham, had recognised as far back as 1875 that American-designed locomotives had many good features, they were not widely adopted by the VR.
 Improved front-end performance, bar frames, flexible suspensions and leading wheels to "steer" locomotives around curves, were only embraced many years after the introduction of the V-class American import.

-Replica Build Project
+Replica build project

-The Victorian Steam Locomotive Company, based in Maldon and associated with the Victorian Goldfields Railway, is undertaking a project to build a replica of the Vauclain Compound V Class locomotives.
-The locomotive is to be numbered V499 after the class leader, but is intended to be a representation of the V class collectively rather than a replica of this original Baldwin locomotive.
+The Victorian Steam Locomotive Company, based in Maldon and associated with the Victorian Goldfields Railway, was undertaking a project to build a replica of the Vauclain compound V Class locomotives.
+The locomotive was to be numbered V499 after the class leader, but was intended to be a representation of the V class collectively rather than a replica of this original Baldwin locomotive.

+As of the end of 2022, the project ceased and the various parts distributed.